Meteora (album): Writing and recording

 Mike Shinoda (pictured) participated in the writing of all the songs.

 Linkin Park had finished rough versions of many songs before entering the studio to begin recording.
 They spent the time in the studio to create the sound for the album and write the lyrics.
 By October, the drum recordings were completed and guitar parts were introduced.
 By the middle of October, the bass parts were introduced.
 The scratching and sampling parts by Hahn were introduced just a month before the deadline.
 The song "Breaking the Habit" featured live strings arranged by David Campbell; the song had been worked on by Shinoda for five or six years.
 The vocal recordings began on a song after all the instruments were finished for it.
 The band went to New York for mixing with Andy Wallace, where the album was finished in December 2002.

+The album's production had unprecedented security in place to prevent leaks and bootlegging, including 24-hour security during mastering.
+Reviewers were also denied advance copies, and could only listen to the album by visiting the record label's offices.

 Composition and themes

 Lyrically, the album contains elements including depressing emotions, anger, and recovery.
 Explaining to MTV, Bennington said: "We don't talk about situations, we talk about the emotions behind the situations.
 Mike and I are two different people, so we can't sing about the same things, but we both know about frustration and anger and loneliness and love and happiness, and we can relate on that level."
 In the same interview, Shinoda explained it as: "What we really wanted to do was just push ourselves and push each other to really find new ways to be creative."
 He continued: "We wanted each sample that was in each song to be something that might perk your ear – something that you might not have ever heard before."

 In a promotional interview, Rob Bourdon stated: "We wanted a group of songs that would sit well together because we wanted to make a record that you could pop into your CD player and, from beginning to end, there would never be a spot where you start daydreaming."

 In titling the album, Mike said that "Meteora was a word that caught my attention because it sounded huge."
 Dave, Joe, and Chester elaborated that just like how Meteora, the rock formation in Greece, is very epic, dramatic, and has great energy, the band wanted the album to have that same feeling.

-Genre-wise, the album is categorized as nu metal, rap metal, rap rock, alternative rock and alternative metal, with elements of pop, electronica and hip-hop.
+Genre-wise, the album is categorized as nu metal, rap metal, rap rock, and alternative rock.
+Alternative Press opined that the album represents a release in the scene music style.